FNETS: Factor-adjusted network estimation and forecasting for high-dimensional time series: Numerical studies

 where $\wh{\bm\Gamma}^{\text{test}}_{\xi, l}(\ell)$, $\wh{\bbG}_l^{\text{test}}(b)$ and $\wh{\bbg}_l^{\text{test}}(b)$ are generated analogously as $\wh{\bm\Gamma}_\xi(\ell)$, $\wh{\bbG}$ and $\wh{\bbg}$, respectively, using the test set $\{\mbf X_t, \, t \in \mc I^{\text{test}}_l\}$.
 The measure $\text{CV}(\mu, b)$ approximates the prediction error while accounting for that we do not directly observe $\bm\xi_t$.
 Minimising it over varying $\mu$ and $b$, we select $\lambda$ and $d$.
 In simulation studies, we treat $d$ as known while in real data analysis, we select it from the set $\{1, \ldots, 5\}$ via CV.
 For selecting $\eta$ in~\eqref{eq:inv:delta}, we adopt the Burg matrix divergence-based CV measure:

 For both CV procedures, we set $M = 1$ in the numerical results reported below.
 In simulation studies, we compare the estimators with their thresholded counterparts in estimating the network edge sets with the thresholds $\mathfrak{t}$, $\mathfrak{t}_\delta$ and $\mathfrak{t}_\omega$ selected according to a data-driven approach motivated by \cite{liu2021simultaneous}.
+Details are in Appendix~\ref{sec:thresh}.